ChibuzoNE/Landing_Page/README.md

-First Mini Project or task ready for review and commemts.
+First Mini Project or task ready for review and comments.